 The National Curriculum states that “a high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.”

-In Foundation Stage 2, children have the opportunity to learn about the similarities and differences in relation to places through play and adult-led activities.
-They are able to talk about features of their own immediate environment and are able to talk about how their environments might vary.
+In Foundation Stage 2, children have the opportunity to learn about the similarities and differences in relation to places through play, adult-led activities and exploration of the world around them.
+They are able to talk about features of their own immediate environment and think about how their environments might vary from place to place.

-Through their work in geography, children learn about their local area, and they compare their life in this area with other regions in the United Kingdom and the rest of the world.
+At Key Stage 1, children learn about their local area, and they compare their life in this area with other regions in the United Kingdom and the rest of the world.
 Geography teaching also encourages children to find out about the physical world and enables them to recognise the importance of sustainable development for the future of mankind.